Associate Professor of Marketing

 Fletcher Jones Faculty Scholar for 2012-2013

 Faculty Director for the Behavioral Lab

 Jonathan Levav studies consumer behavior and behavioral decision theory.
 He combines laboratory and field experiments, as well as secondary data analysis, in order to study the factors that influence people's choices and judgments.
 His research on choice focuses on three inter-related areas: 1) understanding the role of product attributes in people’s use of contextual cues; 2) the influence of environmental—social and physical—contextual cues on choices; 3) the contextual variables introduced by previous choices in sequential decisions.
 His research on judgment focuses on two areas: 1) preference prediction; 2) likelihood judgment.
-He has published in leading marketing, economics, psychology and general science journals such as the Journal of Consumer Research, Journal of Marketing Research, Journal of Political Economy, Psychological Science, and the Proceedings of the National Academy of Science.

 Jonathan Levav is an Associate Professor of Marketing at the Stanford Graduate School of Business.
 His research is aimed at understanding consumer's judgments and choices by using tools from experimental psychology and behavioral economics.
 In particular, he studies the contextual factors that influence people's choices and judgments.
 His research is both basic and applied--from probability judgment to product customization decisions.

 Jonathan received his PhD in marketing from the Fuqua School of Business, Duke University, and his A.B. in public and international affairs from Princeton University.
 He is the winner of the Hillel Einhorn Young Investigator Award, awarded biennially by the Society for Judgment and Decision-Making.
 Prior to joining Stanford he was a member of the faculty at the Columbia Business School.